5 THINGS: on Nexidia Dialogue Search

 Modern Standard Arabic

-Nexidia Dialogue Search – wether it’s direct from Nexidia, or part of the Phrase Find Add On Component inside some versions of Media Composer, indexes media files and creates a database of all of the individual sounds.
+Nexidia Dialogue Search – whether it’s direct from Nexidia, or part of the Phrase Find add-on component inside some versions of Media Composer indexes media files and creates a database of all of the individual sounds.
 This allows the user to search for any word they can think of, and Nexidia will match up the word you’re searching, with the Phonemes that make up the word.
 Since the media files are indexed as soon as they are added, the amount of time to search for a word happens in seconds.

 Dialogue Search not only play the clips at the point in which your word shows up, but it also can export results as XML or AAF so you can populate the results into your NLE.
 Nexidia also has advanced interoperability with CatDV and a Panel for Adobe Premiere.